desmos-labs/mooncake/.docs/download.md

 # Downloading Mooncake

 ## Android
+### Download from the Play Store
+If you have access to the Google Play Store, you can download the app from it by going to [its official Google Play Store page](https://play.google.com/store/apps/details?id=com.forbole.mooncake).

+### Download from GitHub
 If you want to download Mooncake for your Android device, you need to perform the following operations:

 1. Go to the [Mooncake's release page on GitHub](https://github.com/desmos-labs/mooncake/releases).